truboxl/boinc-termux-client/README.md

 ## Device name change

-<b>Update: This feature has been added since version 7.16.11!
-You only need to edit `cc_config.xml` to take effect (see below).
-No more building from source.</b>
+Termux version of BOINC client will detect your device model name and assign a random ID so that you can better recognise your device when checking the project stats.
+The name will be in the form of:

-[BOINC/boinc#3620](https://github.com/BOINC/boinc/pull/3620) introduced device name change feature so that users can change the default name `localhost`.
-This does mean you need to build BOINC from master branch until the next version release.
-See [truboxl/boinc-termux-client#1](https://github.com/truboxl/boinc-termux-client/issues/1) for reference.
+    Manufacturer Model RandomID

-After that you can change the device name using `cc_config.xml`.
-Simply add:
+You can still customise the name by simply change the device name using `cc_config.xml`.

 ```
 <cc_config>